dsheiko/design-patterns-for-web-developer/_sources/sections/Introduction/design-patterns.md

 category: Introduction
 ---

-Inventor of design patterns Christopher Alexander has put it like that:
+Inventor of design patterns Christopher Alexander ([Alexander et al.]) has put it like that:
 "Each pattern describes a problem which occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a million